 We work with most products made from metal, plastic, wood, stone, ceramic and glass, in addition to clothing and apparel.
 See products we source for a listing.

-China, with it's vast industrial base and low labor costs is the primary country we source from.
+China, with its vast industrial base and low labor costs, is the primary country we source from.
 However, we can also source from India, Pakistan and other Asian countries.

-We do not maintain a catalog in printed form of the products we have worked with, or provide a list of the thousands of manufacturers in China.
+We do not maintain a catalog in the printed form of the products we have worked with or provide a list of the thousands of manufacturers in China.
 In addition, we have sourced products for some of our customers that are proprietary and/or patented and they do not want their sources made public knowledge.